-Plagiarism is explicitly outlawed at the University of Miami Miller School of Medicine, and each student who enters our programs signs a statement acknowledging this fact.
+Plagiarism is explicitly outlawed at the University of Miami and each student who enters our programs signs a statement acknowledging this fact.
 Students who are found to have plagiarized may be asked to withdraw from their degree program.
 Plagiarism is not always easy to define; students who are unsure whether a particular practice is acceptable are urged to discuss the issue with the faculty instructor or mentor.